morganmann4/Database-module/README.md

 # Development Environment

- I used python and sqlite to create my dtabase and tables.
+ I used python and sqlite to create my database and tables.

 # Useful Websites